 Predominantly, it differs as per countries/currencies:

-Apart from this fixed-rate, PayPal also charges a percentage of amount on each transaction.
+Apart from this fixed-rate, PayPal also charges a percentage of the amount on each transaction.

 If your business operates within the U.S. and you accept online payments then the percentage of fees would be: